Mutiny (2001 film): Plot

 In 1802 in Kingston, Jamaica, Lieutenant Horatio Hornblower is imprisoned on a charge of mutiny.
 During a visit to his cell, Hornblower explains the circumstances to his former captain, Commodore Sir Edward Pellew.

 In a six months flashback, Hornblower is third lieutenant aboard HMS Renown, under the command of the famous Captain James Sawyer, a hero from the Battle of the Nile and one of Admiral Nelson's band of brothers.
 The other officers are First Lieutenant Buckland, the newly arrived Second Lieutenant William Bush, and Fourth Lieutenant Archie Kennedy.
 Sawyer appears to be thinking and acting incoherently; he does not trust his officers, accuses them of conspiring against him, and treats them harshly.

 After a trip to Plymouth, Renown is sent on a mission to Santo Domingo, then undergoing a slave rebellion, in order to deal with Spanish privateers that threaten British trade in the West Indies.
 Conditions worsen when Sawyer targets Midshipman Wellard and places Hornblower on a 36-hour watch for attempting to defend Wellard.
-Later, Sawyer gives the crew an extra ration of rum, which leaves them slow to respond when they suddenly sight two French frigates which threaten to rake Renown.
+Later, Sawyer gives the crew an extra ration of rum, which leaves them slow to respond when they suddenly sight two French frigates that threaten to rake Renown.
 Hornblower frightens them off by firing a stern chaser loaded with only powder and wadding, but Sawyer is again angry at what he sees as an unauthorized act.
-Sawyer has Wellard flogged into unconsciousness while Hornblower watches, then orders Hornblower to resume his watch.
+Sawyer has Wellard flogged while Hornblower watches, then orders Hornblower to resume his watch.

 That night, Sawyer finds Hornblower asleep on watch, which is punishable by death under the Articles of War.
-Sawyer tells Hornblower, "I do believe your life is in my hands."
-Sawyer offers Hornblower a pistol and tells Hornblower to shoot him.
+Sawyer tells Hornblower, "I do believe your life is in my hands", offers Hornblower a pistol, and tells Hornblower to shoot him.
 Dr. Clive, a Sawyer loyalist, intervenes and leads the captain away.